 - Secondly, if they are in NSW, they can search for the details of the deceased here.

-Apart from beneficiaries, there is a list of other eligible person who may receive copies of Will.
-The list of person entitled to receive a copy according to Section 54 of the Succession Act 2006 (NSW) is as follows:
+In relation to the question ‘Are beneficiaries entitled to a copy of the Will?’, there are other people who can also get a copy of a Will.
+Apart from beneficiaries, there is a list of other eligible persons who may receive copies of the Will.
+The list of persons entitled to receive a copy according to Section 54 of the Succession Act 2006 (NSW) is as follows:

 - Anyone named in the Will

-- Person or guardian of a minor referred in the document
+- Person or guardian of a minor referred to in the document

 - Parent of the deceased